 3. Stick to Your Credit and Collections Policies

-Consistency is the key when it comes to credit and collections policies.
+Consistency is the key when it comes to collections and credit policies.
 Everyone on the team should follow them with every client.
 This not only helps ensure that you don’t wind up with bad debt but also eliminates confusion and potential hard feelings with clients.
 For example, your client may logically understand why someone is applying a credit limit on their order, but if they’ve never had someone impose the limit before or it differs based on who takes the order, there’s bound to be some confusion and emotions involved.

 4. Ensure Your Invoice Process is as Accurate as Possible to Avoid Disputes